Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 It uses greenlets.
 With greenlet, you can wrap an async function with a regular function.
 I will dwell on the implementation later.
-But it lets you achieve some compatibility between sync and async code.
+But what it gives you is, you achieve some compatibility between sync and async code.

 Normally, sync and async code is not compatible: if you